gr3enink-stack/Bounce-Kingdom-Ghana/README.md

    - Publish directory: `dist`
 4. Set Environment Variables in Netlify:
    - `VITE_API_URL`: The URL of your deployed backend (e.g., `https://your-app-name.onrender.com`)

+### Frontend to Backend Connection

+To ensure your frontend properly connects to your backend:

+1. **Local Development**:
+   - The frontend uses a proxy to forward API requests to your backend
+   - API requests to `/api/*` are automatically forwarded to `http://localhost:5001`
+   - This is configured in `vite.config.js`

+2. **Production Deployment**:
+   - Set the `VITE_API_URL` environment variable in Netlify to point to your live backend
+   - This variable is used by all frontend services to make API calls
+   - Example: `VITE_API_URL=https://bounce-kingdom-backend-app.onrender.com`

+3. **Testing the Connection**:
+   - You can test the connection by visiting `/connection-test.html` on your deployed site
+   - This page will show the status of connections to all API endpoints

 ### Production Verification
 The site has been verified and is ready for production deployment.
 See [DEPLOYMENT_VERIFICATION.md](DEPLOYMENT_VERIFICATION.md) for details.